ev2900/Iceberg_Glue_from_JARs/README.md

 Click on the button below to deploy a CloudFormation stack.

+> [!NOTE]
+> The cloudformation template has been update to use Iceberg version 1.6.1 - 10/3/2024

 [![Launch CloudFormation Stack](https://sharkech-public.s3.amazonaws.com/misc-public/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=glue-iceberg-from-jars&templateURL=https://sharkech-public.s3.amazonaws.com/misc-public/glue_iceberg_jars.yaml)

 The stack will create an S3 bucket with the required JARs files and a Glue job.
 After the deployment of the CloudFormation stack open the Glue console, click on the job and the run the job